linxdcn/LocalBacktest/README.md

-a simple local backtest tool
+a simple local backtest tool.